 2/3 cup all-purpose flour, 1/2 cup granulated sugar, 3 tablespoons unsweetened cocoa powder, Dutch process, 3/4 teaspoon baking powder, 1/4 teaspoon salt

 Add the butter cubes to the dry ingredients.
-Mix on medium-high speed until the butter is broken up and the mix resembles coarse sand.
+Mix on medium speed until the butter is broken up and the mix resembles moist, coarse sand.
+About 1 to 2 minutes.
 This reverse-creaming method yields light and fluffy cupcakes.

 2 tablespoons unsalted butter, room temperature and cut into cubes